AliySoliman/Data-Science-Studio/README.md

 <div align="center">

-# 🧠 Stream — AI-Powered Data Science Studio
+# 🧠 DSS — AI-Powered Data Science Studio

 **An end-to-end, no-code data science platform built for students, researchers, and analysts.**
 Upload your data.
 Let AI guide you.
 Build ML pipelines.
 Generate reports.
 All in one place.